 - Students who have previously completed credits may need to take too many extra credits to fulfill the AAOT requirements.

 Students who have selected a major should determine which transfer option best meets their needs by comparing the requirements of each method.
 If the AAOT can be completed without additional coursework, or with only a few additional courses, it may be the best option.
 If the AAOT requires a significant amount of additional coursework, Direct Transfer may be the best choice.
 In some cases a different Lane degree, such as the Associate of Science or the Associate of General Studies, may be compatible with a student's desire to earn a degree prior to transferring when the AAOT is not suitable.
-Students may explore this option with a counselor or advisor.
+Students may explore this option with an advisor.

 Transferring to a school outside of Oregon?